 The acquisition method is used to account for the acquisition of subsidiaries by the Company.
-The acquisition cost is the fair value of the assets delivered, equity instruments issued and liabilities incurred or assumed at the date of exchange.
+The acquisition cost is the fair value of the assets, equity instruments and liabilities as of the date of exchange.
 Identifiable assets, liabilities and contingencies acquired in a business combination are initially valued at their fair value on the acquisition date, regardless of the extent of minority interests.
 At each acquisition, the Group recognizes any minority interest at its fair value, or the proportional value of the minority interest over the fair value of the acquired net assets.